clayne/SSEModdingGuide/README.md

 ### Instances, a Virtual Game Directory

 An _Instance_ will need to be created every time you add a game to MO2.
-Instances are folders where mods and configurations for your games are stored.
-In normal circumstances, a game will read its own directory to load the content and mods installed.
+Instances are folders where mods and configurations for specified games are stored.
+In normal circumstances, a game will read its own directory to load the contents for the game.
 However, with MO2, the program will redirect the game towards the Instance folder, making the game think that it is reading its own directory.
-The reason for having an Instance is to keep the game's directory as clean as possible, allowing users to add or delete mods with ease.
+Because of the Instance folder, mod files will not clutter the game's directory and users can add, delete, or edit mods without messing up the original files for the game.
 The image below is an illustration of MO2 redirecting the Skyrim.exe to the MO2 folder.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Virtual.png)
 |:--:|
 | *MO2 executing Skyrim and redirecting the game to the MO2 directory* |

-### Adding your Game to MO2
+### Adding SSE to MO2

-The following procedures will guide you on setting up your game for MO2:
+To add SSE to MO2:

 1. Open MO2.
 2. You will be asked to create an Instance.
 Click **Create a Global Instance**.
 3. Supported MO2 games will be displayed in a list.
 Select **Skyrim Special Edition**, then click **Next**.

-   If SSE does not appear like in the image below, click **Browse** and navigate to the SSE directory for the **Skyrim Special Edition.exe** file.
+   If SSE does not appear like in the image below, click **Browse** and navigate to the SSE directory to select the **Skyrim Special Edition.exe** file.

    ![alt text](https://github.com/CDimang/SSE-Images/blob/main/MO2%203%20Game%20manage%20HIGHLIGHT.png)